gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 The new Item Type contains all of the Dublin Core elements.
-If you know what other elements the organization needs, you can add them now, or you can [add additional elements](#add-additional-elements) as the last step of the installation.
+If you know what other elements the organization needs, you can add them now, or you can [add additional elements](#add-additional-elements) as the last task of the installation.
 The Administrator documentation explains how to [add a new element](../../administrator/omeka/#add-a-new-element).

 ### Arrange the element order